meegpipe/meegpipe/README.md

 ````

 The commands above will ensure that your MATLAB search path contains __only__
-the third-party components that are needed for _meegpipe_ to run.
+the MATLAB sources that are needed for _meegpipe_ to run.
 Namely, _meegpipe_ itself, and a subset of Fieldtrip and EEGLAB.
 The
 `restoredefaultpath` command is important to ensure that other toolboxes do
 not interfere with _meegpipe_.
 On the other hand, _meegpipe_ components are